seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 1. Select Home and then Resource groups.

 2. Select the resource group you want to delete.

+3. If the lock is restricted to delete the resource group, please go to the Locks under settings tab of the resource group and select delete.

 3. Select Delete resource group.
 A window opens and displays a warning about the resources that will be deleted with the resource group.